SS De Grasse

-SS De Grasse was an ocean liner built in 1921 by Cammell Laird, Birkenhead, United Kingdom for the Compagnie Generale Transatlantique, and launched in February 1924.
-In August 1924 The De Grasse set sail on her maiden voyage on the Le Havre to New York route.
-After the fall of France to Nazi Germany, the ship was use as a floating barracks ship.
-Sunk at Bordeaux, France, during the German retreat, she was refloated, repaired and put back into service.
-Over the years and shipowners, she became the Empress of Australia and then Venezuela.
-The vessel ran aground off Cannes, France, in 1962 and was scrapped at La Spezia, Italy.
+SS De Grasse was a transatlantic liner built in 1921 by Cammell Laird, Birkenhead, United Kingdom for Compagnie Générale Transatlantique, and launched in February 1924.
+In August 1924 De Grasse set sail on her maiden voyage from Le Havre to New York.
+After the fall of France to Nazi Germany, the ship was used as a barracks ship.
+Sunk at Bordeaux, France, during the German retreat, she was refloated, repaired, and put back into service.
+Over the years, she became Empress of Australia and then Venezuela.
+She ran aground off Cannes, France, in 1962 and was scrapped at La Spezia, Italy.

 History

-CGT Line
+CGT

-Originally speculated ordered under the name Suffren, the ship was renamed after the Compagnie Générale Transatlantique (CGT) acquired the Brazilian ship SS Leopoldina.
-The De Grasse was put into service in August 1924 on the Le Havre to New York route.
+Originally speculated ordered under the name Suffren, the ship was renamed after the Compagnie Générale Transatlantique (CGT) acquired the Brazilian ship Leopoldina.
+De Grasse was put into service in August 1924 between Le Havre and New York.
 It was modernized in 1931.

 At the start of World War II, it continued its crossings, but in a slightly militarized version (blocked portholes, light armament).
 In the spring of 1940, it was transformed into a troop transport.
 The ship was decommissioned in May 1940 at Bordeaux.
-It was then used as a floating barracks ship for German soldiers and then as a base ship for Italian submariners (Italy had based more than twenty submarines a Bordeaux to support the Germans during the Battle of the Atlantic).
+It was then used as a floating barracks ship for German soldiers and then as a base ship for Italian submariners (Italy had based more than twenty submarines at Bordeaux to support the Germans during the Battle of the Atlantic).
 Appearing as too dangerous a target after the first British bombardment on Bordeaux, the ship surrendered to the Vichy government in May 1942, which used it as a training ship.

-The Germans partially sank it during their retreat in August 1944.
+The Germans partly sank it during their retreat in August 1944.
 It was refloated in August 1945 and sent to the Penhoët shipyards to be repaired and modernized (it lost a funnel during these transformations).
 The ship was reassigned to the Le Havre to New York route while the CGT reconstituted a fleet.